INEC chairmen in nigeria

 BBC quoted him as saying

-Prof. Mahmood is also the INEC chairman that will oversee the conduct of the 2023 general elections across Nigeria.
+Prof. Mahmood is also the INEC chairman who will oversee the conduct of the 2023 general elections across Nigeria.

 From the list above, INEC chairmen from 1999 till date are: